jplsek/MPCParty/readme.md

     * Scramble the playlist
     * Right click to: play, remove, and move songs to the top, bottom, or after the currently playing song of the playlist
     * Multiselection (ctrl, shift: remove, weird drag and drop; right click: add to top, bottom, current)
+    * Skip to remove songs (when user voting is disabled)
 * File browser
     * Double click folders to browse them
     * Add songs to the playlist by pressing "+" or double clicking